 So if you’re wondering where you can get any of these books, um, you should try Amazon.
 Amazon usually doesn’t fail.
 Both, uh, physical and digital or, you could try, um, Goodreads, Google Play for digital, and Bookwalker.
 Unfortunately, Bookwalker has most, if not all of his books in Japanese, so be aware, but yeah, that’s where you can get all of them.

 If you’d like to grab your own copy of Solanin, follow our affiliate link below.
-Doing so would greatly help show.
+Doing so would greatly help show as we earn a small commission on every qualifying purchase at no extra cost to you.

 Other manga to look out for by Inio Asano;